BasedAnon/w-ai-fu_clean/README.md

 - **Text-to-Speech (Output)**: The application generates audio via NovelAI's TTS system and plays it through your speakers using the automatically installed PyAudio.

-- **Voice Input (Input)**: Voice input is still disabled by default to avoid potential issues, but since PyAudio is now automatically installed, you can enable it if needed.
+- **Voice Input (Input)**: Voice input is now fully supported thanks to automatic PyAudio installation.
+The application will use voice input if it's enabled in the config.

-### Enabling Voice Input (Optional)
+### Voice Input Settings

-To enable voice input after installation:
-1. Open `source/app/dependencies/dependency_loader.ts`
-2. Modify the code to use InputSystemVoice when voice_input is true (the commented code is already there)
+Voice input can be configured in the application:
+1. In the application settings, enable the "Voice Input" option
+2. The application will automatically use voice input for commands
+3. PyAudio is automatically installed during setup so no manual steps are required

 ## Troubleshooting